 Easily place and rotate objects by enabling Snap to Grid.
 Toggle Snap to Grid by pressing G or using the Snap to Grid button in the toolbar.

-In the above GIF the widget is set to Rotation mode and Snap to Grid is enabled.
+In the above image the gizmo is set to Rotation mode and Snap to Grid is enabled.
 The degree of rotation is set to 90, which means the selected object will be rotated by 90 degrees.

 There are more degrees of rotation available in the drop down menu.

-Drag the bed from the Project Content tab > My Shared Content > My Room into the scene.
+Drag the bed from the Project Content window > My Shared Content > My Room into the scene.